 The following is a press release issued by Lake County Public Health:

-For additional information about the infant formula shortage and what steps you can take to mitigate its impact, please visit the following websites:
+For additional information about COVID-19, please visit the following websites:

 Centers for Disease Control and Prevention (CDC): www.cdc.gov/coronavirus/2019- ncov/index.html

 Centers for Disease Control and Prevention (CDC) Assessing Risk Factors for Severe COVID-19 Illness: http://www.cdc.gov/…/invest…/assessing-risk-factors.html

 County of Lake Health Services’ COVID-19 Resources: health.lakecountyca.gov

 Erik McLaughlin, MD, MPH